Hacienda Guachipelin Costa Rica

-Hacienda Guachipelin is one of the best places in Costa Rica to experience zip lines, rappelling, hot springs, waterfalls, horseback riding and traditional Costa Rican food- all within 20 minutes of the Liberia International Airport.
+Hacienda Guachipelin is one of the best places to stay in Liberia.
+You can experience zip lines, rappelling, hot springs, waterfalls, horseback riding and traditional Costa Rican food- all within 20 minutes of the Liberia International Airport.

 About Hacienda Guachipelin